elianafang/reply2reviewer_Ve3r/README.md

 - Integration of non-topological feature routing for directional control,
 - Compatibility with both homophilic and heterophilic graphs (Fig. 4 and Table 3).

-### 😊We truly appreciate your constructive feedback and hope that our detailed responses and updates will help you reevaluate our work.
+### 😊We truly appreciate your constructive reviews and hope that our detailed responses and updates will help you reevaluate our work.